-We are aiming to have confirmed new areas of work with all social workers by October half term and adopt a phased implementation.
+We are aiming to have confirmed new areas of work with all social workers by the end of October and adopt a phased implementation.

 The Asset business case was approved at CS Capital Board and due for consideration at Corporate Asset Strategy Group in October.
-See business case attached